For more information contact:

 HRS must complete the position review and approve the position description and salary before the department may submit a job posting for recruitment, even for existing AP positions.

-Recruitments for all AP positions are conducted through OPDRS.
+Recruitments for all AP positions are conducted through Workday.

-The hiring manager and/or personnel administrator completes and submits the job posting for recruitment for an AP position.
+The employing department completes and submits the job posting for recruitment for an AP position.
 The job posting is to include the following:

 - Position title